TobikoData/sqlmesh/docs/reference/cli.md

   -e, --end TEXT    The end datetime of the interval for which this command
                     will be applied.
   --skip-janitor    Skip the janitor task.
+  --ignore-cron     Run for all missing intervals, ignoring individual cron
+                    schedules.
   --help            Show this message and exit.
 ```

 ## table_diff

 ```
 Usage: sqlmesh table_diff [OPTIONS] SOURCE:TARGET [MODEL]